Best Baby First Aid Kit Should Have These Six Items

 • Not a difficult area: face, palmar aspects of hands, feet, groin

-If you are not sure if it’s a superficial burn then seek medical advice.
+If you are not sure if it’s a superficial burn, then seek medical advice.

-Thermometer And Nasal Aspirator
+Thermometer and Nasal Aspirator

 Fever for babies is usually considered body temperature above 38 C (100 Fahrenheit).
 Fast digital thermometers for underarm use or tympanic thermometers are reliable enough for screening.

-Younger than 6-month-olds have seldom fewer.
+Younger than 6-month-olds seldom have fewer.
 Further tests are needed- seek medical advice.

 Picture of a thermometer, baby on the background